cds-astro/a-FAIR-journey-for-astronomical-data/episodes/section3_eosc_intro.md

 R2) [SIMBAD][eosc-question2-service] is the service accessible through the EOSC website.

-R3) Examples of [softwares available][eosc-question3-software]: cds-astro/tutorials: v1.0.0, cds-astro/aladin-lite: Aladin Lite v3.1.1, cds-astro/cds-moc-rust: Release v0.5.2 ...
+R3) Examples of [softwares available][eosc-question3-software]: [cds-astro/tutorials: v1.0.0][eosc-question3-tutorials], [cds-astro/aladin-lite: Aladin Lite v3.1.1][eosc-question3-alatin-lite], [cds-astro/cds-moc-rust: Release v0.5.2][eosc-question3-cds-moc-rust] ...

+R4) Select first 'Astronomy' in the Search bar, and 'Data' from the scrolling menu.
+Submit this search (press Enter on the keyboard) and then add '&fq=author_names:"National%20Radio%20Astronomy%20Observatory"' to the url.

+The search result Data should look like: [search-result][eosc-question4-dataset]

 :::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::::::::::::::